mongolab/dex/README.md

                         --actual regexes are not supported.
 Note that -n '*' is equivalent to not providing a -n argument.
   -s SLOWMS, --slowms SLOWMS
-                        Minimum query execution time for analysis, in milliseconds.
+                        minimum query execution time for analysis, in milliseconds.
 Analogous to MongoDB's SLOW_MS value.
                         Queries that complete in fewer milliseconds than this value will will not be analyzed.
 Default is 0.